Matching External Items to Peasy Items

 Statuses You May See

-The staging cards use small status labels or dots to show what will happen:
+The staging cards use status pills to show what will happen:

 Choosing the Grouping